LivingSkySchoolDivision/MySchoolSaskEnhancementSuite/README.md

 ## Chrome
 Add this extension to your browser from the Chrome Web Store: https://chrome.google.com/webstore/detail/myschoolsask-enhancement/gnelcbacckaepbjnbgmbfbemdcefffbj

-## Microsoft Edge (New Chromium version)
+## Microsoft Edge
-Until we get this properly listed in the Microsoft store, you can use the Google Chrome Web Store to install this extension: https://chrome.google.com/webstore/detail/myschoolsask-enhancement/gnelcbacckaepbjnbgmbfbemdcefffbj
+Add this extension to your browser from the Chrome Web Store: https://chrome.google.com/webstore/detail/myschoolsask-enhancement/gnelcbacckaepbjnbgmbfbemdcefffbj

+## Firefox
+Manually download the addon from this repository's *releases* page: https://github.com/LivingSkySchoolDivision/MySchoolSaskEnhancementSuite/releases/latest.
+You will be prompted to install once it's downloaded.